|

 becomes more complex when he asks a question, “May

+I please have some milk?”
 Children learn most of what they know about English grammar before they reach kindergarten.
 They learn during the first few years of life, through listening to others communicate and through their own attempts at communication, what grammatical structures work in our language and which ones don’t work.
 They develop a sense of what “sounds right” and what doesn’t.
+Children acquire this sense of grammar best when

 they experience many models of language, used